VFA-102: 2000s

 On 19 September 2001 in the wake of the September 11 attacks, VF-102 began a scheduled deployment to the Arabian Sea as a part of Operation Enduring Freedom and began combat operations.
 During that deployment VF-102 flew 5,000 combat hours and dropped 680 bombs as well as guiding more than 50,000 pounds of precision guided munitions launched by other aircraft, VF-102 dropped more ordnance and flew more combat hours than any other F-14 unit during the war in 2001 and 2002.
 In addition, as part of the USS Theodore Roosevelt Battle Group they were at sea for 159 consecutive days, breaking a 20-year-old record.

 Following the return from deployment, the squadron moved to NAS Lemoore, California to begin transition training in the F/A-18F.
 Upon completion, the squadron again changed homeport to Naval Air Facility Atsugi, Japan.

 VFA-102 deployed to the Pacific Ocean aboard USS Kitty Hawk in 2004, 2005, 2006 and 2007, taking part in several military exercises, including Orange Crush, Talisman Saber, Jasex, and Valiant Shield.

 In March 2008, VFA-102 was named the Pacific Fleet Battle "E" award winner for the calendar year of 2007, recognizing their readiness to perform wartime tasks amongst all F/A-18E/F squadrons in the Pacific Fleet.
 In March 2010, the squadron was again awarded the Pacific Fleet Battle "E".

 In the spring of 2008, VFA-102 embarked on USS Kitty Hawk for her final deployment.
 Following a crossdeck in San Diego, the air wing is currently assigned to USS George Washington.

 In 2010, the squadron transitioned to Block II Super Hornets equipped with the AN/APG-79 AESA radar.

 In 2021, VFA-102 flew combat missions into Afghanistan as part of the US's Afghanistan retrograde.

+In March of 2025, VFA-102's F/A-18F Block II's were replaced with modernized F/A-18F Block III's.